Sustainable TreeCaps from Europe - much easier said than done! - NIKIN EU

 The search began

-"Unfortunately, the supplier I had in mind also produces in China.
+"Unfortunately, the supplier I was thinking of also produces in China.
 So I'm at the end of my tether.
-I even checked all our Turkish contacts, they know each other.
-But unfortunately without success..." - Excerpt from the email of a trader
+I even searched all our Turkish contacts, as they know each other.
+But unfortunately without success..." - Excerpt from a dealer's email

 We were shocked to discover that of the 60 or so "European" manufacturers and distributors we wrote to, around 99% do not produce in Europe at all, but in the Far East or America.
-Many of them even replied with the advice not to even try and give up the search for truly European manufacturers.
-One of our set criteria, European production, was already a first big hurdle.
+Many of them even replied with the advice not to even try and to give up the search for truly European manufacturers.
+One of the criteria we set, European production, was already a major hurdle.

 This 1% had to be found

-We persisted and hired a Swiss trading company to help us find it.
+We persisted and engaged a Swiss trading company to help us with our search.
 After a few weeks and a lot of research, a glimmer of hope suddenly appeared: A Turkish producer (on European soil) was found.
-We were eager to be ready for the start of the upcoming cap season (spring/summer 2019) and since it was only summer 2018 at the time, we thought we still had enough time left to make the European-produced cap a reality.
+We really wanted to be ready for the start of the upcoming cap season (spring/summer 2019) and as it was only summer 2018 at the time, we believed we still had enough time left to realize the cap produced in Europe.

 Time began to run away from us

-Of course we were relieved that we were finally able to find a European producer, even though this manufacturer had never produced caps before.
-But this was not a problem, because he let other partners help him.
-It all sounded a bit suspicious, but since we were under a lot of time pressure and we really wanted to move forward, we took the risk and had samples produced according to our expectations for CHF 1000.
+Of course, we were relieved that we were finally able to find a European producer, even though this manufacturer had never produced caps before.
+This was not a problem, however, as he was able to get help from other partners.
+It all sounded a little dubious, but as we were under a lot of time pressure and we really wanted to make progress, we took the risk and had samples produced to our expectations for CHF 1000.
 At the time, we were told that it would take between two and four weeks for the first samples to be delivered.
-We communicated with next via the trading company, which gave the Turkish manufacturer our ideas from cut to embroidery.
-We heard nothing for a long time and became impatient.
+Communication continued via the trading company, which passed on our ideas to the Turkish manufacturer, from the cut to the embroidery.
+We didn't hear anything for a long time and then we became impatient.

-In the meantime, in order not to lose any more time, we started looking for producers at next .
-At the same time, we asked the Austrian trader of our first cap series to help us.
-He apparently had contact to a producer in the Czech Republic who was also willing to produce some samples for us.
-At that time it was already autumn and time started to run faster and faster.
+In the meantime, in order not to lose any more time, we started looking for producers.
+At the same time, we asked the Austrian trader from our first cap series to help us.
+He apparently had contact with a manufacturer in the Czech Republic who was also prepared to produce some samples for us.
+At that time it was already fall and time began to run faster and faster.

 An unexpected glimmer of hope

-Suddenly, we receive an e-mail from one of the manufacturers we had contacted earlier, who replied to our enquiry and claimed that they actually produce caps in Bulgaria.
+Suddenly, we receive an email from one of the manufacturers we had contacted earlier, who replies to our inquiry and claims to actually produce caps in Bulgaria.

-"Thank you for your enquiry regarding snapback caps.
-We are familiar with this type of caps, but it will be difficult for us to offer a better quote than Asian manufacturers.
-But please give us more information regarding the quality, colours etc. so that we can specify our offer." - Excerpt from the translated mail of the Bulgarian manufacturer
+"Thank you for your inquiry regarding the snapback caps.
+We are familiar with this type of caps, but it will be difficult for us to offer a better quotation than Asian manufacturers.
+However, please give us more information regarding the quality, colors, etc. so that we can specify our offer." - Excerpt from the translated email from the Bulgarian manufacturer

 Things are finally moving forward

 A reputable and suitable manufacturer was finally found.
-But one hurdle was that he only worked with the conventional materials, polyester and acrylic.
+However, one hurdle was that he only worked with conventional materials, polyester and acrylic.
 After a lot of back and forth, we were finally able to convince him to look for more sustainable materials.
-The material we were actually aiming for was certified organic cotton, but we had to compromise on that first.
-We were then able to agree together on a certified cotton (BetterCottonInitiative; www.bettercotton.org), with the clear goal of switching to organic cotton soon, should the cooperation have a future.
+The material he was actually looking for was certified organic cotton, but we first had to make a compromise.
+We were then able to agree together on a certified cotton (BetterCottonInitiative; www.bettercotton.org), with the clear aim of switching to organic cotton soon, should the collaboration have a future.

 We wanted to know exactly

-A European producer who came pretty close to our ideas has now been found.
-But to be absolutely sure, we wanted to check and make sure that our caps were really European, because apparently there are many companies that sell "European" productions but actually make them in Asia.
+A European producer who came pretty close to our expectations has now been found.
+But to be on the safe side, we wanted to check and make sure that our caps were really European, because apparently there are many companies that sell "European" productions but actually manufacture them in Asia.
 We asked the Bulgarian owner, George:

 "Just to be sure, the production of these caps takes place in Bulgaria, right?
-Does your company have international certifications?" - Excerpt from the translated mail to George
+Does your company have international certifications?" - Excerpt from the translated email to George

 "Production takes place in our factory in Bulgaria.
-We don't have international certification, but we are SMETA (Sedex Members Ethical Trade Audit; www.sedexglobal.com www.sedexglobal.com) certified to guarantee good and ethical practices." - Excerpt from George's translated response
+We do not have international certification, but we are SMETA (Sedex Members Ethical Trade Audit; www.sedexglobal.com www.sedexglobal.com) certified to guarantee good and ethical practices." - Excerpt from the translated answer from George

-next we requested an evidence video to show us the conditions in production, as well as any further information about this company.
+We also asked for a video to show us the conditions in production, as well as any other information about this company.

-It took a few weeks again and just before Christmas we received samples from Turkey and the Czech Republic, although these overran the deadline by several months, and a sample from Bulgaria which arrived quite punctually.
+It took a few weeks again and shortly before Christmas we received samples from Turkey and the Czech Republic, which were several months over the deadline, and a sample from Bulgaria, which arrived pretty much on time.

-We examined the different samples closely according to our criteria and noticed that our satisfaction with the first two samples was quite limited.
-The Turkish sample was not bad in quality, but it did not respond to our wishes at all and it turned out that its production did not even take place on European soil.
+We examined the various samples closely according to our criteria and realized that our satisfaction with the first two samples was rather limited.
+The Turkish sample was not bad in terms of quality, but it did not respond to our wishes at all and it turned out that its production did not even take place on European soil.
 The Czech cap did not look promising and was far from our expectations.

-We were only satisfied with the Bulgarian producer, with whom we noticed that he really tried to get a good sample.
+We were only satisfied with the Bulgarian producer, who we noticed really made an effort to produce a good sample.

-Before placing a bulk order, we decided to request another sample from all three producers, giving them as much detail as possible about our improvements.
+Before we placed a large order, we decided to request a further sample from all three producers and give them as much detail as possible about our improvements.

 Design adjustments

-Many of the samples were far from what we had in mind and so further adjustments had to be made.
+Many of the samples were far from what we wanted and so further adjustments had to be made.

-The time passed next rapidly and became increasingly scarce.
-We had announced the release of the European TreeCaps for spring 2019 and since all three producers reported further delays, we had to decide on one of the three producers before the requested samples arrived.
-After weighing up all the factors, we decided on the Bulgarian producer.
-A release in spring was already very close, but as we were now focusing on only one producer, it sped up the process.
+Time continued to pass rapidly and became increasingly tight.
+We had announced the release of the European TreeCaps for spring 2019 and as all three producers reported further delays, we had to decide on one of the three producers before the requested samples arrived.
+After weighing up all the factors, we opted for the Bulgarian producer.
+A spring release was already very tight, but now that we were focusing on just one producer, it sped up the process.

-"Thank you very much for choosing our company.
-We agree that there will be some adjustment to the samples and we are waiting for the details from you.
-This morning I requested the colour samples from the factory, mid-week we will have a deadline to receive them.
-In response to your question about a weekly shipment, I confirm that this is doable.
-Once I have the price for the thicker fabric, I will send you our final quote.
+"Thank you for choosing our company.
+We agree that there will be some customization to the samples and we are waiting for the details from you.
+This morning I requested the color samples from the factory, mid-week we will have a deadline to receive them.
+In response to your question about a weekly shipment, I confirm that this is feasible.
+As soon as I have the price for the thicker fabric, I will send you our final quote.
 I hope to have the price before the end of the week." - Excerpt from George's translated response to our commitment

-He was of course happy that we chose him and from then on we started to build a good partnership, further adjustments were made to the cap and the material still has room for improvement, but it is already much better than before.
-We can be very proud to be possibly one of the only brands that manufactures its caps in Europe.
+He was of course delighted that we chose him and from then on we started to build a good partnership, further adjustments were made to the cap and the material still has room for improvement, but is already much better than before.
+We can be very proud to be possibly one of the only brands that produces its caps in Europe.

 A long and nerve-wracking journey with a happy ending

-The road to get here was hard and, as we were disappointed again and again, often depressing.
-But we did not give up and always believed: a cap produced in Europe must be possible!
-We made it, even though the European production costs us much more than it would cost us in Asia, from now on we offer our completely self-designed and European-produced cap, made of sustainable materials and at a fair and yet affordable price.
+The road to this point has been hard and often depressing as we have been disappointed time and again.
+But we never gave up and always believed that a cap produced in Europe must be possible!
+We have made it, even though European production costs us significantly more than it would cost us in Asia, we are now offering our completely self-designed cap produced in Europe from sustainable materials and at a fair yet affordable price.

-After the long but successful search for a suitable European producer of our TreeCaps, we also wanted to get an on-site impression of the production in Northwest Bulgaria.
-The owner, George, took us through his facilities, demonstrated every single production step and left a really great impression.
-We are looking forward to a successful cooperation with our new European partner.
+After the long but successful search for a suitable European producer of our TreeCaps, we wanted to get a first-hand impression of production in northwest Bulgaria.
+The owner, George, gave us a tour of his facilities, demonstrated every single production step and left us with a really great impression.
+We look forward to a successful collaboration with our new European partner.
 Watch our visit in the video!

 Visit to Bulgaria